 All lights detailed in Regulation 10.10.5a. must be in working order throughout the entire Event and must be able to be switched on by the Driver when seated normally in the car.

-10.10.6
+10.10.6 Windscreen Wipers:

+An operative front windscreen wiper must be fitted and in full working order throughout the entire Event.
+Motorsport UK Yearbook, Regulation Q.13.11.3. applies.

 10.11 Brakes: